Projects

 All the Feels

-This research group uses different methodological approaches such as discourse and rhetorical analysis, phenomenological analysis of video material, etc. to collaboratively explore young people’s autoethnographic social media usage accounts.
+This research group uses different methodological approaches such as discourse and rhetorical analysis, phenomenological analysis of video material, etc. to collaboratively explore how young people have felt about their own social media use from 2012-2018, based on young adults’ own autoethnographic analyses.

 Scroll to Top